dimitri/pgloader/pgloader.1.md

   - *netloc*

-    Can be either a hostname in dotted notation, or an ipv4.
+    Can be either a hostname in dotted notation, or an ipv4, or an unix domain socket path.
+Empty is the default network location, under a system providing *unix domain socket* that method is prefered, otherwise the *netloc* default to `localhost`.

+	It's possible to force the *unix domain socket* path by using the syntax `unix:/path/to/where/the/socket/file/is`, so to force a non default socket path and a non default port, you would have:

+	    postgresql://unix:/tmp:54321/dbname

   - *dbname*